 - ipconfig /displaydns: Check out the DNS record under Windows IP configuration.

 - ipconfig /release: Release your current IP address settings.

 - ipconfig /renew: Reset your IP address settings.

 Clear or Flush DNS Cache in Windows 10 to Fix Webpages Not Loading

 Well, that was easy, right?
 You can just run a command or a batch file and you are good to go.
 The webpages should start loading fine once you have reset the DNS cache.
-If you are still facing problems or have any doubts, do let us know in the comments section below.
+If you are still facing problems or have any other problems that arise due to DNS, do let us know in the comments section below.